-Long hill intervals combine the training benefits of VO2max running intervals and hill training.
+Long hill repeats combine the training benefits of VO2 max running intervals and muscular endurance training.

-They’re similar to the longer intervals that most runners are familiar with – 600, 800 or even 1000m intervals.
-They’re also run at a similar intensity — making these an excellent workout for developing aerobic fitness.
+They are like the longer intervals that most runners are familiar with – 600, 800 or even 1000m intervals.
+And run at a similar intensity — making these an excellent workout for developing aerobic fitness.

-There’s just one difference….the additional resistance from running against gravity.
+There’s just one difference… the additional resistance from gravity.

-They’re a great way to develop aerobic fitness (VO2max) and running efficiency.
-And, because they’re run up a gradient, the added resistance makes for a very specific form of strength training for runners.
-Helping, to boost fatigue resistance as well as muscular endurance.
+By running these up an incline, the extra resistance makes for a very specific form of strength training for runners.
+Helping to improve running efficiency and boosting fatigue resistance and muscular endurance.

-So, what are long hill intervals and why should you include these running workouts?
+So, what are they, and why should you include these running workouts?

-Long hill intervals, involve running a series of high intensity efforts up a moderate gradient.
+Long hill repeats involve running a series of high intensity efforts up a moderate gradient.

-For me, long hills typically involve running intervals in the region of 2-4minutes — sometimes longer.
+For me, long hill repeats involve running intervals that are near 2-4minutes — sometimes longer.

-Whilst, the intensity is lower than short hill repeats or hill sprints, these are not an easy option.
-In fact, they’re still run at a high intensity (ideally close to VO2max) and the longer duration, which makes for challenging workout.
+While the intensity is less than short hill repeats or hill sprint workouts, these are not an easy option.

 So, why run long intervals on hills?
 Why not just run these intervals on flat terrain?

-Ok, so in terms of intensity and the aerobic training benefit these are very similar to track intervals.
-But, here’s the difference: when we run up a gradient we increase the force per foot strike.
+Ok, so in terms of intensity and the aerobic training benefit, these are very similar to track running intervals.
+But here’s the thing: when we run up a gradient, we increase the force per foot strike.

-So, what’s the significance of this?
-To increase the force per foot strike, muscles and individual muscle fibres have to increase their work rate.
-In addition, we see an increase in the recruitment of muscle fibres.
+So, what’s the significance of this?… When we increase the force per foot strike, muscles and individual muscle fibres have to work harder.
+And we also increase the recruitment of muscle fibres.

 This increases the strength endurance and fatigue resistance of muscles and muscle fibres.

-Whilst, a 4% increase doesn’t sound significant, these intervals were just over 3minutes long.
-So, that was nearly 600 foot strikes per interval – each at a 4% greater work rate.
+While a 4% increase doesn’t sound significant, these intervals were just over 3minutes duration.
+So, that’s nearly 600 foot strikes per interval – with each at a 4% greater work rate.

-Here, it’s the sustained increase in force per foot strike, during long hill intervals, that increases fatigue resistance and muscular endurance.
+So it’s the sustained increase in force per foot strike, during long hill repeats, that increases fatigue resistance and muscular endurance.